Contents

 Pottawatomie County started issuing building permits for housing processes for the first time about 5 years ago.
 Darren said he expected pushback from contractors and homeowners who now had to get permits in the part of the City of Manhattan that was in Pottawatomie County.

-But Pottawatomie had just implemented the MCCi Permitting and Licensing platform, which integrated with the City of Manhattan’s legacy permitting system.
+But Pottawatomie had just implemented the MCCi Community Development platform, which integrated with the City of Manhattan’s legacy permitting system.
 As a result, the permitting process didn’t slow down construction.

 “We heard almost no pushback.
 It was one of the biggest surprises I ever had.
 And I know that part of it was because the systems were talking to each other,” Darren said.
 “It is an incredible help no matter what department you’re in, just allowing everyone else within your organization to know where you’re at and what’s going on.”